1242035/spree/guides/src/content/user/configuration/configuring_taxes.md

 ## Tax Categories

-Tax Categories is Spree's way of grouping products into those which are taxed in the same way.
+Tax Categories is Viauco's way of grouping products into those which are taxed in the same way.
 This is behind-the-scenes functionality; the customer never sees the category a product is in.
 They only see the amount they will be charged based on their order's delivery address.

 To access your store's existing Tax Categories, go to your Admin Interface, click "Configuration" then "Tax Categories".